Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 aliases:
 ---
 # Description
-- The coast of Iyresa is split into the
+- The Coast of Iyresa is split into 2 major parts: the upper city, known as [[Cascadea]], and the lower city, known as [[Stonefall]].
+- To enter the country, there are pathways coming from the mountains in the southwest, as well as sea ports for ships coming in from the northeast.
+- Between the main cities and the mountains, Iyresa is made up of abundant plains which are home to medium-skilled monsters.
+- To the west are

 # Geographical Location and Features